atmoos/Quantities/source/Quantities/readme.md

 # Atmoos Quantities

-This library enables typesafe handling of quantities.
+This library enables type-safe handling of quantities.
 It is a general purpose library that allows third parties to define their own units if needed.
 Many units are predefined in this library or are available on nuget.

 It's based on the international system of measurements (SI), but also supports many other units.